karlstolley/rhet-dh/README.md

 The three concepts are:

-* Model-View-Controller (MVC) architecture: In many ways an opportunity to build on Hart-Davidson’s (2005) rhetoric of objects, relationships, and views, MVC as implemented through the web-based development framework Ruby on Rails provides a rigorous, rule-bound study of the key components of source-level production.
+* **Model-View-Controller (MVC) architecture**: In many ways an opportunity to build on Hart-Davidson’s (2005) rhetoric of objects, relationships, and views, MVC as implemented through the web-based development framework Ruby on Rails provides a rigorous, rule-bound study of the key components of source-level production.
 By isolating data in the model, (HTTP) request-processing in the controller, and design and interactivity in the view, MVC stands as both an exemplar of the divisions of labor within digital production and, as I will argue in the chapter, just how shaky and unnecessary such divisions are.

-* Materiality: A core argument of my chapter will be that digital materiality must be foregrounded in discussions of production in rhetoric and DH.
+* **Materiality**: A core argument of my chapter will be that digital materiality must be foregrounded in discussions of production in rhetoric and DH.
 My articulation of materiality will take two forms: first, it will reassert the inherent symbolic and representational (versus computational) component of *digital*.
 Second, it will underscore open-source production technologies and artifacts as a class of digital materials uniquely suited to pursuing and demonstrating the intellectual work of source-level production, including for tenure and promotion.

-* The Magus: William Covino’s concept of the magus, as articulated in *Magic, Rhetoric, and Literacy* (1994), brings together the other two concepts in the chapter into a coherent whole, emphasizing elements of Kenneth Burke’s symbolic action and dramatism in the material/representational realm of source-level production.
+* **The Magus**: William Covino’s concept of the magus, as articulated in *Magic, Rhetoric, and Literacy* (1994), brings together the other two concepts in the chapter into a coherent whole, emphasizing elements of Kenneth Burke’s symbolic action and dramatism in the material/representational realm of source-level production.
 Although digital matters remained